 Was the first thing in your mind a feeling of restriction, of some plan set in stone, never to be changed?
 Of a set amount of money you can spend?
 That’s the classic idea people have when hearing the word budget.

-To opposite is true!
+The opposite is true!
 If you budget that inflexible you will have a hard time.
-You budgeted 200 euros for groceries, and now you’ve spend 210.
+You budgeted 200 euros for groceries, and now you’ve spent 210.
 Oh my, that’s a disaster!
 What do I do?
 My budgeting life is over.
 You see, this budgeting thing never worked.
 Thanks, B… Thanks for wasting my time with a budget that clearly doesn’t work.

 And as quick as that you’re back without a budget, you’ve lost track of your expenses and you’re off worse than when you were budgeting.
 In a way, it’s like the classic dieting story.
 After eating one cookie you think you lost it, dieting doesn’t work.
 You return to a life without watching what you eat, and you’re back at zero.